cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 This chapter introduces the definition and usage of Cangjie macros, which can be categorized into [Non-Attribute Macros](./implementation_of_macros.md#non-attribute-macros) and [Attribute Macros](./implementation_of_macros.md#attribute-macros).
 Additionally, this chapter will cover the behavior when macros are nested.

+> **Note:**
+>
+> Using I/O operations such as file operations, network communication, etc. in macro definitions may lead to unexpected behavior.
+Please use with caution.

 ## Non-Attribute Macros

 Non-attribute macros only accept the code to be transformed and do not take other parameters (attributes).
 Their definition format is as follows: